-Hopping on a Zoom or Skype meeting has become the norm for anyone who’s been working from home since the start of the coronavirus pandemic.
+Zoom fatigue: it's the new phenomenon caused by hopping on a lot of Zoom or Skype video meetings throughout the day.
+It's what's become the norm for anyone who’s been working from home since the start of the coronavirus pandemic.

 Given all this, what are the ways that you can help your employees cope with video burnout now that it's a part of the pandemic way of working?

 Sometimes it’s best to talk to someone face to face on video - particularly if you feel you need more intense interaction while you’re collaborating.
 But often a phone call - or video call with the video function set to off - works just as well.